hashicorp/consul-appd-extension/README.md

 - An AppDynamics SaaS or On-Prem controller version 4.5 or greater.
 - AppDynamics [Machine or Server Visibility] agent including the JRE.
 - Please visit AppDynamics Machine Agent [requirements and supported environments] for more info.
-- A Consul cluster that we will install the AppDynamics Machine Agent and extension on (each node) to report metrics. .
+- A Consul cluster that we will install the AppDynamics Machine Agent and extension on (each node) to report metrics.
-- Applications that are using Consul to register and discover services that are also being monitored by AppDynamics using one a [language agents] as well as a [machine or server visibility agent].
+- Applications that are using Consul to register and discover services that are also being monitored by AppDynamics using one a [language agent] as well as a [machine or server visibility agent].
-- Statsite (which is a statsd clone) will be required to be installed on each node of the Consul cluster which will be covered in the instructions below.
+- Statsite (which is a metrics aggregator like statsd) will be required to be installed on each node of the Consul cluster which will be covered in the instructions below.

 ## Installation